dogrdon/dogrdon.github.io/about.md

   <div id="about-section">
   	<p>My name is Drew.</p>

   	<p>I am a card-carrying Information Scientist.
-I enjoy work that involves collecting, sorting, organizing and making sense of the vast amounts of data, text and other meaningful symbols that drive societies and cultures.
-This page is an attempt to prove that.</p>
+I enjoy work that involves collecting, sorting, organizing, and making sense of the vast amounts of data, text, and other meaningful symbols that drive societies and cultures.
+This site <i>tries</i> to prove that.</p>

   	<strong>If you'd like to know more:</strong><br/>